Steven May: AFL career

-May won his first AFL Premiership with Melbourne as his team defeated Western Bulldogs in the 2021 AFL Grand Final, despite having to play with a serious hamstring injury.
+May won his first AFL premiership with Melbourne in the 2021 AFL Grand Final, after Melbourne defeated the Western Bulldogs, despite having playing a serious hamstring injury.

 In June 2022, May was suspended for one match following a public altercation with teammate Jake Melksham and also drinking alcohol while under the concussion protocols.
-Sources within the club said that the drunken scuffle was the result of Melksham's comments on May's drinking habit.
+Sources at Melbourne commented that the drunken scuffle was the result of Melksham's comments on May's drinking habit.

 Statistics

-Updated to the end of round 1, 2022.
+Updated to the end of 2025.